Bilwasiva/bilwasiva.github.io/_posts/2026-01-07-agentic-ai-dive-deep.md

+---
+layout: post
+title: "Agentic AI Is Not About Tools.
+It Is About Time"
+date: 2026-01-07
+published: true
+---

 # Agentic AI Is Not About Tools.
 It Is About Time.

 For the last year, the AI world has been obsessed with agents.